AlexeyAlexey/sidekiq_mailer-1/README.md

 rake test TEST=test/test_redmine_sidekiq_mailer_redmine.rb

-Delayed e-mails is an awesome thing in production environments, but for e-mail specs/tests in testing environments it can be a mess causing specs/tests to fail because the e-mail haven't been sent directly.
-Therefore you can configure what environments that should be excluded like so:
+Delayed e-mails is an awesome thing in production environments, but for e-mail specs/tests in testing environments it can be a mess causing specs/tests to fail because the e-mail haven't been sent directly

-    # config/initializers/sidekiq_mailer.rb
-    Sidekiq::RedmineMailer.excluded_environments = [:test, :cucumber]

 ## Contributing